 For more guidance, see our dignity at work and study policy.

-If you want to discuss ideas you have related to opportunities, getting involved, or accessing support, please contact Audrey Allas, Student Support and Advice Coordinator.
+If you want to discuss ideas you have related to opportunities, getting involved, or accessing support, please contact Lisa Gill, Student Support and Advice Coordinator at the Student Hub.
 If you're interested in getting involved with student networks, advocacy and representation, please get in touch with Fiks and Simi, your 2020/21 YUSU BAME officers.